SylvanM/Tutorials/commandline/commandline_tutorial.md

 cd name-of-directory
 ```

-where `name-of-directory` is where you want to go.
-For example, I have a programming folder in my home directory.
+where `name-of-directory` is where you want to go. (`cd` just stands for "change directory") For example, I have a programming folder in my home directory.
 If I wanted to access that from inside the Terminal, I could enter

 ```bash
 cd Programming